gelleicsaba/sonar/README.md

             -> {dates.isRealDate(d)} -> (201) -> "The given string is not a date format or a real date" -> {y >= MIN && y <= MAX} -> (202) -> "The year must be between $MIN: and $MAX:"
 ```
-For the present there is no difference between #Watch and #Const but further later the #Const is gonna be protected and read only.

 ### Results and testing it